 Then prioritize and only pick a few things you must do today.
 I personally don’t like to have more than 5 things I need to do in a day.
 If you try to do too much all at once, you will feel overwhelmed.
 Even worse, you will feel like you weren’t productive because you spread yourself too thin (this used to happen to me ALL the time).

 Finally, set out to complete your most important tasks when you’re most alert.
 For the majority of us, that’s in the morning or early in the day; but pick the time of day that’s best for you.

-After going through the Productivity Bundle, I’m able to accomplish what I set out to do for the day.
+After using the Daily Planner, I’m able to accomplish what I set out to do for the day.
 If something didn’t get done that day, it’s okay, because I set out to do my most important tasks first.
 I’m also much more focused and I’ve learned to limit my distractions.

-A saying that I learned from How to Finish Your To-Do List Every Day is “Time is like money.
+A saying that I recently learned is “Time is like money.
 The less you have, the more carefully you need to spend it.”
 If this isn’t the truth, I don’t know what is!
 This will be one of my new mantras every morning.

 Productivity Tip #2: Sort Out Your Priorities

 Once you make your to-do list, you need to figure out what are the most important things you need to do today.
 You definitely need to make your priorities clear if you want to be more productive